fastforwardlabs/cml_explainability/README.md

 - Limitations of LIME/SHAP (a.k.a., when to choose LIME over SHAP)

 ![lime results](docs/images/limeresults.png)
+##### Local explanations created with LIME for a given test data instance across 6 models.

 ![shap results](docs/images/kernelshap.png)
+##### Local explanations created with LIME for a given test data instance across 6 models.

-##### Figure shows the local explanations created with LIME and SHAP for a given test data instance across 6 models.
+The figures above show the local explanations created with LIME and SHAP for a given test data instance across 6 models.
 We see agreement in magnitude and direction across all models for both explanation methods (except for the Decision Tree).

-## LIME vs SHAP : When to use what?
+## LIME vs SHAP : When to Use What?

 LIME and SHAP are both good methods for explaining models.
 In theory, SHAP is the better approach as it provides mathematical guarantees for the accuracy and consistency of explanations.
 In practice, the model agnostic implementation of SHAP (KernelExplainer) is slow, even with approximations.
 This speed issue is of much less concern if you are using a tree based model and can take advantage of the optimizations implemented in SHAP TreeExplainer (we saw it could be up to 100x faster than KernelExplainer).